fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ---
 Growing up, I often heard my Dad use the old Scottish phrase _mony a mickle maks a muckle_ and I’ve always loved it.
 It means that there’s value in collecting small things because together they form a more important thing.
 It seems true in ways I hadn’t even considered.
 Over the last six months I’ve made lots of small tweaks to how I live.
 It’s a work in progress but I’m seeing wider improvements and feeling better.

-Here are some of my small changes to diet, sleeping patterns, outlook and more that are working so far.
+Here are some of my small changes to diet, sleeping patterns, self-respect and more that are working so far.
 ---

 ## My starting point